andrewdaoust/cka-prep/docs/fundamentals/chapter03.md

 kubectl get nodes
 ```

 2. Look at the details on the __cp__ node.
 Notice that `Taints`.
-The cp does not run non-infrastructure pods by default for secirity and resource contention.
+The cp does not run non-infrastructure pods by default for security and resource contention.

 ```bash
 kubectl describe node k8scp